anthony-devarti/mindreader/pseudocode.md

 }
 let page1 = new Page()
-page1.header = "I can Read your Mind" page1.helper = "This is helper text."
+page1.header = "I can Read your Mind" page1.next = hidden //a function to hide this button page1.helper = hidden
+page1.nav = "GO"

 let page2 = new Page()
+page2.header = "Pick a number from 01-99"
+page2.next = "Next"
+page2.helper = "When you have your number click next page2.nav = refresh

-[page1, page2, ]
+[page1, page2, page3, page4, page5, page6]

 //